Chart Color Schemes

 Residential development activity is lower than average in Rochedale South - Priestdale according to AreaSearch's national comparison of local real estate markets

-Rochedale South - Priestdale averaged approximately 48 new dwelling approvals annually over the past five financial years, totalling 242 homes.
-As of FY-26, 4 approvals have been recorded.
-The average number of new residents per year per dwelling constructed in this period was 0.3.
-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+Rochedale South - Priestdale has averaged approximately 48 new dwelling approvals annually over the past five financial years, totalling 242 homes.
+As of FY-26 so far, 6 approvals have been recorded.
+The average increase in residents per year per dwelling constructed between FY-21 and FY-25 is around 0.3.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.

-New development consists of 82.0% detached houses and 18.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers.
-The location has approximately 503 people per dwelling approval, indicating an established area.
-According to AreaSearch's latest quarterly estimate, Rochedale South - Priestdale is projected to add 79 residents by 2041.
+This is also below the national average, reflecting the area's maturity and possible planning constraints.
+The majority of new developments consist of detached houses (82.0%) with a smaller proportion of attached dwellings (18.0%), preserving the area's suburban nature and attracting space-seeking buyers.
+There are approximately 503 people per dwelling approval in the location, indicating an established area.
+According to AreaSearch's latest quarterly estimate, Rochedale South - Priestdale is projected to add 65 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development